 #12.
 Hike from Fira to Oia

-If you’re up for a little adventure during your time on Santorini, the hike from Fira to Oia is one of the best things to do on the island!
+Speaking of our hike, if you’re up for a little adventure during your time on Santorini, the hike from Fira to Oia is one of the best things to do on the island!

 This hike takes you along the caldera and offers some of the most incredible views of the island and the sprawling Aegean Sea.